envoyproxy/gateway/site/content/en/latest/tasks/traffic/backend.md

 The Backend API is currently supported only in the following BackendReferences:
 - [HTTPRoute]: IP and FQDN endpoints
 - [Envoy Extension Policy] (ExtProc): IP, FQDN and unix domain socket endpoints
+- [Security Policy]: IP and FQDN endpoints for the OIDC providers

 The Backend API supports attachment the following policies:
 - [Backend TLS Policy][]